Scene Components

 An alternative to display the entire orbit of a body is to display a segment of an orbit.
 This is used in the multi-maneuver scene to show sections of orbits that are between orbit changes due to maneuvers.
 The overall component is similar to full orbit display but additional information about the from and to locations in the orbit are required.
 A position in an orbit can be expressed as one of several choices:

-This allows the selection of the typical orbit points (apoapsis, periapsis, nodes; assuming these are valid for the orbit shape) or the position of a specific GSBody
+This allows the selection of the typical orbit points (apoapsis, periapsis, nodes; assuming these are valid for the orbit shape) or the position of a specific GSBody or an absolute position

 vector.